d-koppenhagen/k9n.dev/blog/2020-03-angular-scully-follow-up-article.md

 ## Protect your routes with a custom plugin

-Let's assume we have a protected space at our site that should only be visible for specific users.
+Let's assume we have a protected section at our site that should only be visible for specific users.
-For sure we can secure this space using an [Angular Route Guard](https://angular.io/guide/router#milestone-5-route-guards) that checks if we have the correct permissions to see the space.
+For sure we can secure this space using an [Angular Route Guard](https://angular.io/guide/router#milestone-5-route-guards) that checks if we have the correct permissions to see the pages.

-_Scully_ will by default try to identify all app routes available.
+_Scully_ will by default try to identify all available app routes.
-In fact it will try to visit also the protected space and pre-render the result.
+In fact it will also try to visit the protected pages and pre-render the result.
-When _Scully_ is trying this, the Angular route guard kicks in and redirect us to an error or login page.
+When _Scully_ tries to do this, the Angular route guard kicks in and redirects us to an error or login page.
-The page shown after redirect is the page _Scully_ will see and render.
+The page shown after the redirect is the page _Scully_ will see and render.
 This default behaviour is pretty okay, as _Scully_ won't expose any protected information by creating static content from the protected data.
-But on the other hand, we don't want to pre-render such pages at all, so we need a way to tell _Scully_ what pages / space to exclude from the rendering.
+However, on the other hand, we don't want to pre-render such pages at all, so we need a way to tell _Scully_ what pages to exclude from the rendering.
-Another scenario you can imagine is when a Page displays a prompt or a confirm dialog.
+Another scenario you can imagine is when a page displays a prompt or a confirm dialog.
-When _Scully_ tries to render such pages it runs into a timeout:
+When _Scully_ tries to render such pages it runs into a timeout and cannot render the page:

 ```
 ...
 Puppeteer error while rendering "/secure" TimeoutError: Navigation timeout of 30000 ms exceeded
 ```

-To prevent _Scully_ from rendering such kind of pages we can simply create a custom pliugin that will skip such routes.
+To prevent _Scully_ from rendering specific pages we can simply create a custom plugin that will skip some routes.

-Therefore we will create a new directory `extraPlugin` with the file `skip.js` inside:
+To do so, we will create a new directory `extraPlugin` with the file `skip.js` inside:

 ```js
 const { configValidator, registerPlugin } = require('@scullyio/scully');